DHTMLX/docs-diagram/docs/api/data_collection/eachchild_method.md

 ### Description

-@short: iterates through the children of the specified item
+@short: Iterates through the children of the specified item

 ### Usage